dennisj002/csl-2/README.txt

 '<dbg>' turns on runtime debugger

-'csls' is the static version which needs only libc to run independent of other linked libraries 'cslo3' is the -03 optimized version
+'csls' is the static version which needs only libc to run independent of other linked libraries 'cslo3' would be an C -03 optimized version

-Type 'test' and then 'demo' (without the single quotes, of course) for some examples.
+Type 'test' or 'tc' and then 'demo' (without the single quotes, of course) for some examples.
 "init.csl" is the startup initialization file.
 Follow what it does and you will be led to all the internals of the program.
 I use netbeans (cpp) for debugging.